killshot13/my-dev-jamstack/src/pages/posts/how-to-build-an-smtp-mail-server-with-express-node-and-gmail-aof.md

 5. *Obtain authorization* from Gmail using credentials stored in the server.

-6. *Call the transport function*, prompting Nodemailer to handoff the email object to the Gmail SMTP Server for delivery.
+6. *Call the transport function*, prompting Nodemailer to hand off the email object to the Gmail SMTP Server for delivery.

 7. *Request confirmation* of successful delivery and return an error message if not received.